 If you try any of these variations I’d love to hear what you think!!

-- 1 Tbsp. dried oregano or 2 Tbsp. fresh, minced oregano
+- 1 Tablespoon dried oregano or 2 Tablespoons fresh oregano